VirtCode/hypr-dynamic-cursors/README.md

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/9ff64a9b-64e5-4595-b721-dcb4d62bee18

 ## state
-This plugin is still very early in its development. **Currently, only the `-git` version of hyprland is supported**.
+This plugin is still very early in its development.
 There are also multiple things which may or may not be implemented in the future:

 - [X] software cursor rendering
 - [X] hardware cursor rendering (as far as possible with wlroots)